Nde-Code/nde-shortener/README.md

 - ❌ No direct IP addresses or personal data are stored.

-- ❌ No logging of user activity.
+- ❌ No user privacy information is logged.

 - ⚠️ **Basic rate limiting** is implemented by hashing **IP addresses**:

-  - Hashing is done using `SHA-256`, combined with a strong, secret **salt**.
+  - Hashing is done using `SHA-256`, combined with a **strong, secret salt**.

   - Hashes are stored only in an in-memory persistent database, typically referred to as a key-value store.

-  - IP hashes are automatically deleted after a configurable retention period (`IPS_PURGE_TIME_DAYS`).
-A duration of 24 hours is recommended for GDPR compliance.
+  - IP hashes are automatically deleted after a configurable retention period.

 - ✅ No tracking, cookies, or analytics.